bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 5. Click the **Upload** button.
 6. Click the **Add Files** button, select a file, and open.
 7. Click the **Upload** button.
-8. Once the are all uploaded click the **Close** button to close the dialog.
+8. Once they are all uploaded click the **Close** button to close the dialog.

 Open an Object ...